Feeding and Swallowing Disorders in Children

 About Feeding and Swallowing Disorders

-From birth, infants eat by sucking.
-As they grow, they learn how to eat solid foods and drink from a cup.
-All children will have some trouble at first.
-Drinks may spill from their mouths.
-They may push food back out or gag on new foods.
-Some degree of this behavior is normal and should go away over time.
-However, a child with a feeding disorder will keep having trouble or may have an especially hard time eating or drinking.
-Some children will eat only certain foods, or they may take a long time to eat.
+Some children will eat only certain foods or may take a long time to eat.
 These children may also have a feeding disorder.
 If your child coughs or chokes when eating, refuses food or liquid, has a wet, gurgly voice after eating, starts to lose weight, or has less energy than usual, talk to your doctor about seeing a feeding and swallowing professional.

-Swallowing happens in three stages.
-A child can have a problem in one or more of these stages.
-They include:
+There are three parts to any swallow—a child can have a problem in one or more of these parts:

-• Pharyngeal phase—starting the swallow and squeezing food down the throat.
-The body needs to close off their airway to keep food or liquid out.
+2. Pharyngeal phase—starting the swallow and squeezing food down the throat.
+The body needs to close off the person’s airway to keep food or liquid out.
 Food going into the airway can cause coughing and choking.

-• Esophageal phase—opening and closing the esophagus (the tube that goes from the mouth to the stomach).
+3. Esophageal phase—opening and closing the esophagus (the tube that goes from the mouth to the stomach).
 The esophagus squeezes food down to the stomach.
-Food can get stuck in the esophagus.
-Or a child may throw up a lot if there is a problem with the esophagus.
+Food can get stuck in the esophagus, or a child may throw up frequently if there is a problem with the esophagus.

 Signs of Feeding and Swallowing Disorders